nspcc-dev/neofs-spec/06-blockchain/03-audit.md

 func ListByNode(epoch int, cid []byte, key interop.PublicKey) [][]byte
 ```

-ListByNode method returns list of DataAuditResult IDs generated in specified epoch for specified container by specified Inner Ring node\.
+ListByNode method returns a list of DataAuditResult IDs generated in the specified epoch for the specified container by the specified Inner Ring node\.

 ##### Put